 One respondent suggested that we should Rejoice in what we have already, and that’s a good thought, too.
 If we can be happy with what we’ve got, we’re well on the way to all of the other steps: we will reduce new acquisitions, we will re-use and repair our belongings, and in the end we will dispose of them respectfully.

-The most significant consumption choice we make is whether we acquire an item in the first place.
+The most significant consumption choice we make is whether to acquire an item in the first place.

 - Repudiate consumer culture.